System Security Assurance: A Systematic Literature Review: Security Assurance Methods

 Security is an important feature that needs to be considered during the software development lifecycle (SDLC).
 A secure SDLC involves integrating security testing and assurance methodology and related activities in the development process.
 It includes different activities such as security requirements, architectural risk analysis during the design phase, threat modelling, etc. Khan and Khan \cite{khan2018preliminary} made an effort to study the state-of-the-art of security issues, challenges, and practices during SDLC in the industries.
 Based on this study, they developed a software security assurance model to assist software developer’s vendor organizations in measuring their readiness to develop secure software.

-However, it is noted that existing approaches such as traditional SDLC, OWASP's Comprehensive, Lightweight Application Security Process (CLASP), and Microsoft security enhance software development lifecycle (MDL) does not meet fast-changing commercial requirements to incorporating security assurance measures in OS.
-As a result, security assurance development process (SADP) model is required.
-Lan and Han \cite{lan2015sadp} The model consists of an institute security awareness program, documentation of security-relevant requirements, application of security principles to design, performing source code level review, implementing and performing security tests, security review, and risk management.
+The standard SDLC, OWASP's Comprehensive, Lightweight Application Security Process (CLASP), and Microsoft's security enhancement software development lifecycle (MDL) are not fit for fast-changing commercial requirements to include security assurance measures in operating systems.
+As a result, Lan and Han \cite{lan2015sadp} developed security assurance development process (SADP) model.
+The model consists of an institute security awareness program, documentation of security-relevant requirements, application of security principles to design, performing source code level review, implementing and performing security tests, security review, and risk management.
 The activities of SADP can be repeatedly implemented.
 SADP is proven to be efficient and effective and was hence adopted by NeoKylin operating system.